INTRODUCTION

 By the end of this course it is expected that participants will be able to:

-Explain the behavioural and psychological mechanisms underlying hoarding disorder.
+Explain key behavioural and psychological mechanisms associated with hoarding disorder.

-Differentiate between hoarding disorder, chronic disorganisation, situational clutter and neurodivergent presentations.
+Differentiate between hoarding disorder, chronic disorganisation, situational disorganisation and relevant neurodivergent presentations.

 Apply a behavioural lens to assess the drivers of clutter and accumulation.

-Conduct proportionate environmental and risk assessments in cluttered environments.
+Conduct proportionate environmental and risk assessments in cluttered home environments.

-Implement behaviourally informed practical interventions that balance safety, autonomy and dignity.
+Implement behaviourally informed interventions that balance safety, autonomy and dignity.

 Recognise and navigate ethical dilemmas commonly encountered in hoarding-related work.